 These methods (a form of Pai Da) use one hand to hit the other (take, for example, a powerful strong clap repeated a few hundred times) strengthening both of them at once.
 These methods are very useful as they require no equipment.
-They also get one used to hitting human flesh and bouncing off it – useful for deflections and instant follow up strikes Some styles (for example Southern Mantis) have partnered variations for example person A. uses a hammer fist to strike person B’s palms then they switch.
+They also get one used to hitting human flesh and bouncing off it – useful for deflections and instant follow up strikes.
+See my free Pai Da lesson here which is part of my iron palm course.
+Some styles (for example Southern Mantis) have partnered variations for example person A. uses a hammer fist to strike person B’s palms then they switch.
 These are useful exercises as they get you used to striking a person and you can help motivate each other; however you do need a reliable training partner at a similar stage in their development to you available on a daily basis, tough to find in this day and age!

 Method 10.
 Arm Whipping Techniques

 This is where a relaxed arm is thrown out from the core and the centrifugal force increases the blood in the hand.
 These exercises are then done by the thousand.
-Examples of this are the Dragon whipping hand and Zi Men Quan’s three gate exercise.
+Examples of this are the Dragon whipping hand (see my free lesson here) and Zi Men Quan’s three gate exercise.
 Many styles contain motions that may be used fo this purpose and they have a surprisingly powerful effect if practiced diligently.